-On behalf of Kadish & Anthony Law Group posted in Closely Held Businesses on Wednesday, April 29, 2015.
+On behalf of Kadish & Associates Law Group posted in Closely Held Businesses on Wednesday, April 29, 2015.

 For those who are building a start-up business, whether it is your first or your tenth, growing the business is likely your number one priority.
 However, part of being successful in business is being able to avoid lawsuits.
 As we have noted in prior posts, litigation can be an expensive and time consuming undertaking; and you may not obtain the results you wanted even after a hard fought lawsuit.

 Nevertheless, there are several mistakes that new businesses make that can lead to lawsuits when things go bad.
 This post will identify a few of them so that you won’t make them.

 Failing to incorporate – The tax benefits alone should be incentive enough to incorporate one’s business, but it may be surprising how many start-up businesses are being run as sole proprietorships or partnerships without any corporate desgination.